 Reaching eleven feet, floor-to-ceiling glass windows deliver mesmerising views of Clayoquot Sound, making The Ivanhoe the best place to enjoy a drink and watch the weather and wildlife in action.
 Upstairs, a rooftop lounge looks straight down to the bottom of the emerald green Bedwell River, while outside a firepit and cedar deck chairs invite lounging well into the evening.

-As sunset signals the day’s end at Clayoquot and the colours on the sound begin to soften in golden pinks and dusky blues, guests enjoy a drink from the bar, served al fresco on the roof deck, roof bar or by the warmth of the fire inside.
+As sunset signals the day’s end at Clayoquot and the colours on the sound begin to soften in golden pinks and dusky blues, guests enjoy a drink from the bar, served al fresco on the roof deck or by the warmth of the fire inside.
 It’s a time to reflect on the day and share stories of happy adventures.

-Executive chef Asher Blackford leads the talented culinary team at Clayoquot Wilderness Lodge.
-Drawing inspiration from the awe-inspiring wilderness of Vancouver Island, Asher delivers a clever interpretation of the sights, scents, tastes and emotions of the region to the plate.
-“Earthy, witty and wise” is how Chef Asher describes his culinary style, with an emphasis on local, sustainable ingredients and the producers and stories behind them.
+Mark and Olivia draw inspiration from the awe-inspiring wilderness of Vancouver Island to deliver a clever interpretation of the sights, scents, tastes and emotions of the region to the plate.
+‘Earthy, witty and wise’ is how they describe the culinary style at Clayoquot Wilderness Lodge, with an emphasis on local, sustainable ingredients and the producers and stories behind them.

 With an eye for design, culinary daring and a clear adventurous streak, Clayoquot Wilderness Lodge shows just how wild luxury can get…Lodestars Anthology Canada